10 Proven Self Directed Learning Strategies for Tech Professionals

 How to Apply It

 • Timeframe & Tools: Dedicate 2-3 focused sessions per week.
-Use platforms like LeetCode (free access with premium features from $35/month).
-For qualitative skills, learning how to give and receive constructive criticism is essential; you can find helpful guidance on how to write a peer review to structure this feedback process effectively.
+Use LeetCode (premium from $35/month).
+For qualitative skills, learning how to give and receive constructive criticism is essential.

 7. Teaching Others & Explaining Concepts